drug-design/course/docs/chapters/protein-structure.md

 ### Homo-Oligomers: Identical Polypeptide Chains

-The subunits in a protein may be identical.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/homo-oligomers-identical-polypeptide-chains-ecc80cdf'><i class='fa fa-play' aria-hidden='true'></i></button>The subunits in a protein may be identical.
 In this case, the resulting homo oligomers are usually symmetrical and almost always exhibit rotational symmetry about one or more axes.
 Several examples are shown below, according to their symmetry group.

 === "C2"